MarylandRoboticsCenter/ENAE450/Lab2/README.md

 ## General overview

-The goal of this lab is start ROS2 publisher and subscriber nodes.
+The goal of this lab is to start ROS2 publisher and subscriber nodes.

 ## Steps